 The data show that the different fleets “go dark” in different places and exhibit distinct patterns of behavior.

-Compared to the Chinese vessels, the Spanish fleet shows a higher proportion of gaps all along the Argentine EEZ south toward the Falkland Islands (also known as the Malvinas) and north along the boundary with Uruguay.
+Compared to the Chinese vessels, the Spanish fleet shows a higher proportion of gaps all along the Argentine EEZ south toward the Falkland Islands (islas Malvinas) and north along the boundary with Uruguay.
 If we assume transshipment is occurring within AIS gaps, the difference between fleets may indicate that the Spanish are transshipping more than the Chinese.

 But geopolitical concerns complicate the story.
 There are territory disputes between Spain and Argentina over fishing grounds, so it’s possible that Spanish vessel captains turn off their AIS more frequently on their way into port in Uruguay to avoid confrontation by the Argentinian Coast Guard.